The London Canal Museum has exhibits about the history of London’s canals, which allowed London to benefit from the Industrial Revolution.

 You should allow between one and two hours for a visit and many people combine a visit with a canal boat trip between Little Venice and Camden (travellers with a London Pass can also get a free canal boat trip with Jason’s Original Canal Boat Trip).

-Free entry to London Canal Museum with the London Pass
+Free entry to the London Canal Museum with the London Pass

-The London Pass gives you free entry to London Canal Museum and over 80 other attractions in and around London.
+The London Pass gives you free entry to the London Canal Museum plus entry to over 80 other attractions in London.

 We may earn a small commission if you purchase a London Pass after clicking this link.